OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 #### Retrieval Augmented Generation (RAG)

-RAG is a method used to improve the output of an LLM by having it reference external, authoritative knowledge before generating a response.
+RAG is a method used to improve the output of an LLM by allowing it to reference external, authoritative knowledge before generating a response.
 With access to factual information, the model is less likely to "*hallucinate*" [^3].
 This is especially important in a field like journalism where wrong information can spread like wildfire.

 ![RAG Architecture](/media/ai-rag-example.png)